 Just go for the beauty and not the height.
 Hehe.

 For your dinner parties, you may want to consider using place cards to assign seating.
 I know place cards are often used for more formal dinners but I use them for family dinners quite often.
 I love making my guests feel special even if it’s just my family.
 You can position the place cards above the napkins or on the salad plates.
 It’s up to you!

 How to Make the Place Cards

-I cannot believe how many of you asked about the place cards.
+I cannot believe how many of you asked about these place cards.
 In truth, many of you thought the plates were personalized (which I just might try to do someday!).
-It’s funny because when I looked back at some of the photos on my blog post, it really did look like the plates were personalized.
+It’s funny because when I looked back at some of the photos on my blog post, it did look like the plates were personalized.

 I made these place cards with my Cricut machine.
 I have the Cricut Maker but you can use any machine that cuts cardstock.
 These were fairly easy to make.

 Go to the Cricut Design and type in the names of those attending your party.

 Modify the font to whichever you want to use.
 I used the Madina font and you can download the font for free here.

 I did have to manipulate the words so that the letters are all attached.
 That is necessary so that when the words are cut they are all one piece.

 I used Cricut Kraft Board Foil material.
 My Cricut machine cut them all out perfectly so please know that I didn’t have to do much.